-Based on the foregoing definitions, the Company's Named Executive Officers in respect of the year ended December 31, 2016 were: John W. Harkins, President and Chief Executive Officer and Director; A. Wayne Curzadd, Senior Vice President, Chief Financial Officer and Treasurer; and Norman G. Benson, Senior Vice President Operations and Chief Operating Officer.
-Mr. Curzadd stepped down as Senior Vice President, Chief Financial Officer and Treasurer to assume an advisory role with the Company effective May 31, 2017, and Mr. Jose Perez-Bello assumed those positions.
+Based on the foregoing definitions, the Company's Named Executive Officers in respect of the year ended December 31, 2017 were: John W. Harkins, President and Chief Executive Officer and Director; A. Wayne Curzadd, Senior Vice President, Chief Financial Officer and Treasurer until May 31, 2017, Jose Perez-Bello Senior Vice President, Chief Financial Officer and Treasurer as of June 1, 2017; and Norman G. Benson, Senior Vice President Operations and Chief Operating Officer.